kamranbekirovyz/versionarte/README.md

 The `RestfulVersionarteProvider` has 1 optional parameter:
 - `headers`: used to specify the headers for the request.
 By default, it's set to an empty map.

-#### Using custom VersionarteProvider
+#### 3. Using custom VersionarteProvider

-This method allows you to provide a custom implementation of the VersionarteProvider class to fetch the app's version and availability status from any source you desire.

-If you want to use a custom provider, say you use some other remote service to provide versioning details of your app, you can extend the VersionarteProvider class and override the getStoreVersioning method.
+If you want to use a custom provider, say you use some other remote service to provide versioning and availability details of your app, you can extend the VersionarteProvider class and override the getStoreVersioning method.
 This method is responsible for fetching the versioning information from the remote service and returning it as a StoreVersioning object.

 ```dart
 class MyCustomVersionarteProvider extends VersionarteProvider {